raopr/AVAH/README.md

 3. Make sure the reference sequence files (`hs38.*`) are copied to each cluster node on `/mydata`.

-4. Copy EVA-denovo/misc/sample*-vlarge.txt to /proj/eva-public-PG0.
-When YARN run the job, it will needs these files on some cluster node.
+4. Copy `EVA-denovo/misc/sample*-vlarge.txt` to `/proj/eva-public-PG0`.
+When YARN runs the job, it will needs these files on some cluster node.

 5. On `vm0`, do the following: